DRIVER CIRCUIT THEORY |

 When designing a Solid State Tesla Coil driver, the designer can consult many power electronics books, technical papers, and manufacturers data sheets.
 These often highlight good design practice, and may include valuable tips for layout and construction.
 However, the designer should be aware that the solid state Tesla coil driver has a distinct difference when compared to most classical inverter designs.
 This difference is in the nature of the load, and is worth looking at in some detail since it can make the difference between a robust design that performs well, and one that fails prematurely.

 Inverters normally supply power to loads that are a combination of resistance and inductance, (e.g. Electric motors, transformers, etc.) This combination of inductance and resistance gives rise to a load current which has a triangular wave shape.
 Most inverters produce some sort of square-wave output voltage that is applied across the load.
 The inductance of the load "integrates" the applied voltage and the current rises and falls during the high and low portions of the output voltage waveform.
 See diagram opposite.
+Classic power electronics theory is based around this idea of applying a square voltage waveform to an inductive load resulting in a triangular current flowing from the inverter through the load.
+(Note that the load current is at its maximum when the voltage changes polarity, so the active components in the inverter have to switch a significant current.) |

 With the exception of some modern "soft-switching" schemes, this resonant load condition is not discussed in many power electronics books.
 However, it is worth looking into the nature of the resonant load in more detail.
 After all, we seek to maximise the power that we can deliver to this resonant load, whilst also ensuring that our inverter will have a long and happy life driving this load.
 Building an inverter based on traditional power electronics theory does not necessarily ensure either of these requirements are met.